vertexproject/synapse/docs/synapse/devopsguide.rst

 query load among a configurable group of mirrors.
 We will assume you have configured two additional mirrors named ``01.cortex...`` and ``02.cortex...`` using the process described in the :ref:`deployment-guide-mirror` section of the :ref:`deploymentguide`.
-In our example, we will also assume that the mirrors will be used for both query parallelism and for graceful promotions to minimize downtime during uprades and optimization.
+In our example, we will also assume that the mirrors will be used for both query parallelism and for graceful promotions to minimize downtime during upgrades and optimization.

 To begin the process, use the ``Storm`` command ``aha.pool.add`` to create a new AHA pool::